Beija-Flor: History

 During the 1990s, the school was always placed in the first places, being that in the period of 2003/05 it conquered its second trichampionship.
 In 2007 it won again, this time with a considerable difference of points from the second placed.
-Months after the Carnaval, the Brazilian Federal Police, during the Hurricane Operation, imprisoned, among others, the patron of the school, Anísio Abraão David, and also a large amount of money that, according to the official was responsible for the operation, would be used to buy judges for the parades and like that guarantee the victory of Beija-Flor.
+Months after the Carnaval, the Brazilian Federal Police, during the Hurricane Operation, imprisoned, among others, the patron of the school, the bicheiro Anísio Abraão David, and also seized a large amount of money that, according to the official was responsible for the operation, would be used to buy judges for the parades and like that guarantee the victory of Beija-Flor.
 Later, a CPI (Parliamentary Commission of Inquiry) was installed in the City Council of city of Rio de Janeiro.
 It did not prove that the alleged kits were for only the voting maps and the police officer that affirmed such fraud refused to attend to testify in CPI.

 For 2008, the Commission of Carnaval chose the theme "Macabapá: Equinócio Solar, viagem fantástica ao meio do mundo" and conquered its 11th title. after the carnival 2018, the school has lost one of its greatest mentors, Laíla who left the college, after not agreeing with the new model of carnival.
 The Members who have made the Commission remain in school now as helpers and now in opted for carnival dual Alexandre Louzada and Cid Carvalho, who were already from the Commission.